Today’s Girl-in-the-World feature comes from our regular writer Team Autostraddle Member Crystal! Here she is …

 I move to the balcony and start talking to a group of tall blondes who are visiting from New Zealand.
 When a lone male approaches, they all clap and cheer enthusiastically.

-I resign and join the crew I came with, who are out on the balcony also.
-I’m surrounded by girls making out with reckless abandon including my pal Roxy, who’s being auto-straddled by a girl she met approximately one hot minute ago.
-In the far corner, two young girls suck face like they still live at home … and they probably do.
-At the table next to me, an overly confident girl walks up and kisses one of its occupants, her friends’ shocked reactions quickly morphing into visible sighs.
+I venture out to the balcony to relocate my new crew and I’m surrounded by girls making out with reckless abandon, including my pal Roxy, who’s being auto-straddled by a girl she met approximately one hot minute ago.
+In the far corner, two young baby dykes suck face like they still live at home and they probably do.
+At the table next to me, an overly confident girl struts up and kisses one of its occupants, her friends’ shocked reactions quickly morphing into audible sighs.
 Heartbreaker.

-I should probably note that I’m not drinking or even really talking tonight – I’m just sitting and observing and scrawling like a weirdo.
+I should probably note that I’m not drinking or even really talking to anyone tonight – I’m just sitting and observing and scrawling like a weirdo.lesbian-bar

 It approaches 11pm, the time that all the girls from the Bank migrate to a pub called The Sly Fox, in the neighbouring suburb.
-So I seek out Roxy, who is at the bar making out with another girl in exchange for shots.
-She comes up for air and declares we need to “gather the crew and bounce!” before charging off into the crowd.
+I seek out Roxy, who is now at the bar making out with a new girl in exchange for shots.
+When she comes up for air she declares we need to “gather the crew and bounce!” before charging off towards the door.

 My note says: Drunk is more fun than sober.

-Just as I’m about to walk out, I see Kendall.
+As I’m about to exit, I see Kendall.
 She’s a musician who I used to hang out with here, and I notice her walk in because it’s impossible not to.
-Like so many girls from back then, we met because we had either made out, dated, dated each others exes, or all of the above.
-When Roxy beckons that it’s time to head out, I go along but plan to return later that night to see her …
+Like so many girls, we met because we had either made out, dated, dated each others exes, or all of the above.
+I follow Roxy out the door but not before telling Kendall that I’ll return later in the night to catch up …

 … and the rest of this story – as well as our trip the next night to the uncomfortably-titled Snatch ‘N Grab — will have to wait for Part Two …